 First of all, Ireland, by being 1-0 ahead in the match in Paris, were not winning the overall two-legged tie on aggregate – it was a 1-1 draw after Thierry Henry cheated to score an equalising goal.
 This vital fact is constantly overlooked in the Irish media.

-Ireland would have had to go on and win the match, were they to qualify for the World Cup finals – a fact which somewhat nullifies the request to be admitted to the World Cup finals as the 33rd team – this request was cringeworthy and embarrassing.
+Ireland would have had to go on and win the match (and tie on aggregate) in order to qualify for the World Cup finals – a fact that completely nullifies the request to be admitted to the World Cup finals as the 33rd team – this request was cringe-worthy and embarrassing.

 It’s not a surprise to me that FIFA President Sepp Blatter laughed at that unprecedented request – a lot of people did, including many in Ireland.

 Neither Thierry Henry’s cheating nor Sepp Blatter’s scorn presented a viable basis for a legal challenge to Ireland’s non-qualification for the World Cup 2010.

 As Irish football pundit Eamon Dunphy correctly observed on RTE, during the past week, there would be 11 (or 22) law suits after every football match, every weekend, if the results of matches were to be legally challenged because of cheating – considering that fact that all (or most) players cheat constantly in order to get the best possible result for their respective teams.

 People who have actually played football to any kind of a good standard (i.e. not John Delaney) will know that cheating happens all the time in football, on all sides – but only cry babies go looking for the result of a match to be changed, or with their hands out looking for cash as ‘compensation’.